afeld/python-public-policy/syllabus.md

 $$\text{your_score} = \min(\text{maximum_score}, \text{number_of_classes_you_attended})$$

 If you do miss class, we trust that it's for a good reason.
 If you're sick, please use that freebie and stay home and rest.

+Requests for viewing lectures remotely will be considered on a case-by-case basis.
+This will still count as an absence/freebie.

 You are responsible for getting caught up on what was covered in class.
 You may want to ask a classmate for notes.